questionlp/api.wwdt.me_docs/content/scorekeeper.md

 ## Scorekeeper

 This set of Wait Wait...
 Don't Tell Me!
-Stats API endpoints can be used to request scorekeeper and their corresponding information.
+Stats API endpoints can be used to request scorekeepers and their corresponding information.

 ### List scorekeepers